 Combing natural hair can be painful and cause breakage, in this post, I want to share five popular natural hair combs you can use to detangle your hair.

 The truth is that the nature of our natural hair makes it naturally painful when the right set of tools and skills aren’t applied.
-So in today’s post, I will be listing the TOP 5 natural hair detangling combs in the natural hair community that you can incorporate into your regimen.
+So in today’s post, I will be listing the TOP seven natural hair detangling combs and brushes in the natural hair community that you can incorporate into your regimen.

 1. Denman Brush

 The denman brush is listed first because it has to be the top detangling tool of choice in the natural hair community.
 Aside from its detangling functionality, many Naturals have also used it to perfect their wash-n-go hairstyles.

 In fact, the Amazon page for this brush lists the eco styler gel to be a product that is often bought together with the denman brush.
 The only thing about this brush is that you will need to have lots of conditioner in your hair, in order for it to work really well with your hair.
 You might also need to do some finger detangling prior to using the brush, in order to minimize breakage.